basierend auf Bewertungen

 Origin

-Curcuma (called "Haridra" in Sanskrit, "turmeric" in Germany) with the botanical name "Curcuma longa" belongs to the plant family of the ginger family and has been found in India and Southeast Asia for over 5000 years.
-Turmeric is one of the most important spices in TCM and Ayurveda and is the most common ingredient in Indian cuisine.
-It is recognized as a food additive with the number E 100 and gives many foods their color (margarine, jam, mustard, curry powder, etc.).
-Turmeric is hot and bitter and is considered a warming spice in Ayurvedic teachings.
-Its root is used in cooking and naturopathy.
-It is not only visually very similar to ginger and is therefore also referred to as "yellow ginger".
+Curcuma (called “Haridra” in Sanskrit, “turmeric” in Germany) with the botanical name “Curcuma longa” belongs to the ginger plant family and has been around for over 5000 years BC.a in India and Southeast Asia.
+Curcuma is one of the most important spices in TCM and Ayurveda and is the most common ingredient in Indian cuisine.
+It is recognized as a food additive with the number E 100 and gives many foods its color (margarine, jam, mustard, curry powder, etc.).
+Curcuma is hot and bitter and is considered a warming spice in Ayurvedic teachings.
+Its root is used in cooking and natural medicine.
+It is not only visually very similar to ginger and is therefore also called “yellow ginger”.
 However, the turmeric root is a little smaller and thinner than ginger, but not pale, but bright yellow.
-Both roots can be used both fresh and powdered.
+Both roots can be used fresh or as a powder.

 In medicine, turmeric is further differentiated: Curcuma longa, which comes from India, and Curcuma xanthorrhiza, the Javanese turmeric.
-There is a monograph by the so-called "Commission E" for both types of turmeric; this is the licensing agency that examines medicinal plants.
+For both types of turmeric there is a monograph by the so-called “Commission E”; this is the licensing authority that tests medicinal plants.

 • Potassium: 1260